lowlevel-1989/dbar4gun/README.md

 # dbar4gun 0.10.1

-dbar4gun is a Linux userspace driver for the wiimote with DolphinBar support, specifically designed to be small and function as 4 light guns.
+dbar4gun is a Linux userspace driver for the wiimote with DolphinBar support, specifically designed to function as 4 light guns.

 ## Recommendation